tue-mps-edu/asd-engd-project-2019-thermal-object-detection/CAD/README.md

-# Design motivation and justification for the mounting brackets
+# Design and Manufacturing of Moutning Brackets.

 ## Jetson Xavier mounting bracket